dblock/code.dblock.org/_posts/2011/2011-09-15-rails-editable-mail-templates-wpreview-from-37signals.markdown

 comments: true
 dblog_post_id: 267
 ---
 Last time we added custom editable mail templates to our mailers and made them Markdown format [[read first](/rails-custom-and-editable-mailer-templates-in-markdown)].
 Awesome.
 Let's add a preview to the templates with [37-signals mail_view](https://github.com/37signals/mail_view).
-I don’t know how we lived without this before!
+I don't know how we lived without this before!

 #### Gemfile